austins/SmoothNanners.Web/README.md

 The [SmoothNanners](https://smoothnanners.com) website.
 A portal with links to my other websites and content.

-Built with ASP.NET Core Blazor static SSR.
+Built with ASP.NET Core MVC.
 The website currently has two pages (home page + error page), but may be modified to support more content in the future.
 This also serves as a template for future projects.

 # Testing